capogreco/distributing-synthesis.fm/posts/240318_audioworklet_basics.md

 ## Setting the Sample Rate

-The Audio Worklet paradigm is designed so the code doing the digital signal processing (DSP) exists in a separate, isolated scope, for reasons that are explained [here](https://developer.chrome.com/blog/audio-worklet).
+sample to sample The Audio Worklet paradigm is dprocessing (DSP) exists in a separate, isolated scope, for reasons that are explained [here](https://developer.chrome.com/blog/audio-worklet).
 There are two ways to get information from the main scope to the DSP processor:

 1. passing an options object to the constructor (at instantiation)
 2. via an AudioParam (for real-time control)